kwitophurr/kwitophurr.github.io/_posts/2017-06-01-Election-Neural-Net.markdown

 ---
 layout: post
 title: "Were Votes in the 2016 Election Hacked?"
-date: 2017-06-01
+date: 2017-07-27
 categories: jekyll update
 ---

-I have long subscribed to the belief that the worst thing about Donald Trump isn't Donald Trump- it's that he has so many supporters.
+I'm a strong believer that the worst thing about Donald Trump isn't Donald Trump- it's that he has so many supporters.
-Despite my shock at the outcome of the 2016 election, I accepted the fact that these voters made a conscious choice (however wrongheaded) when voting, regardless of whether or not they were influenced by a Russian propaganda machine.
-However, a handful of recent revelations imply that the Russians didn't just attempt to influence voters, but to manipulate voter registrations or even alter votes after they were cast.
+Even if the wildest accusations about the Trump/Russia affair are true (and that's a big if), nothing changes the fact that tens of millions of Americans consciously decided that he was their best choice for President.

+However, some recent revelations have implied that the Russian effort to meddle in our election went beyond propaganda and social media manipulation, and may have involved tampering with the actual votes cast.
 Is it possible that America voted against Trump, but the election was stolen?

 My interest in this subject was piqued on June 6, when NSA contractor [Reality Winner](https://www.theatlantic.com/news/archive/2017/06/who-is-reality-winner/529266/) was arrested on suspicion of leaking a top-secret document to The Intercept.
-The document [alleges](https://theintercept.com/2017/06/05/top-secret-nsa-report-details-russian-hacking-effort-days-before-2016-election/) that Russia attempted to spear-phish up to 100 local election officials in up to seven states, with the intention of gaining access to their computer systems.
+The document [alleges](https://theintercept.com/2017/06/05/top-secret-nsa-report-details-russian-hacking-effort-days-before-2016-election/) that Russia attempted to spear-phish up to 100 local election officials in seven states, with the intention of gaining access to their computer systems.
 A week later, [Bloomberg](https://www.bloomberg.com/news/articles/2017-06-13/russian-breach-of-39-states-threatens-future-u-s-elections) reported that Russian hackers had attacked electronic voting infrastructure in up to 39 states.
 Suspicion that Russia had gained access to our voting systems was given confirmation with the [announcement](http://time.com/4828306/russian-hacking-election-widespread-private-data/) that voting systems in Illinois had been compromised to at least a partial extent.

 I wondered whether it is possible to detect voting interference without having direct access to the voting machines or computer systems themselves.
 To find out, I started by putting ourselves in the mindset of Vladimir Putin, and thought about how I would have done it.
 ## So you want to hack an election
 I'm going to make one big assumption here- I will assume that the vote-hacking would have been confined to only a handful of places within swing states.
-After all, it doesn't make much sense to try to swing (for example) California for Trump- millions of votes would have to be changed and people would surely notice.
+After all, it doesn't make much sense to try to swing (ha!)
+California for Trump- millions of votes would have to be changed and people would surely notice.
-Moreover, your risk of getting caught by an astute observer increases as you expand your number of targets.
+Moreover, your risk of getting caught by an observer increases as you expand your number of targets.
-If I were Putin and wanted to hack election machines, I would have focused my efforts on states like Florida, North Carolina, Ohio, and Pennsylvania, which were the most prominent swing states this election.
+If I were Putin and wanted to directly hack the election, I would have focused my efforts on states like Florida, North Carolina, Ohio, and Pennsylvania, which were the most prominent swing states this election.

-Within each state, I would still have wanted to only target a handful of places (to minimize risk of detection)- specifically the big population centers.
+Within each state, I would still want to target only a handful of places (to minimize risk of detection)- specifically the big population centers.
-That's because within a state, the only thing that matters is the popular vote- so you'll get the best bang for your buck by hitting the most populous places.
+That's because within a state, the only thing that matters is the popular vote- and it's a lot harder to notice ten thousand changed votes if they're located in a county where a quarter million people vote, compared to one in which there are only twenty thousand voters.
-In addition, focused hacking in a big county is harder to detect: a few tens of thousands of votes changed one way or another might go unnoticed in Charlotte, but would be highly conspicuous in a small county.
 And a few tens of thousands of votes could be all you need to swing a state one way or another.

 Of course, this assumption could be wrong- perhaps Putin was more brazen than I'm guessing and he decided to swing for the fences (as the Bloomberg report suggests) and attack election systems nationwide.
-Or maybe his goal wasn't actually to swing the election one way or another, but simply to cause mass distrust of our democratic systems (in which case, the very existence of this blog post shows that he may have succeeded).
+Or maybe his goal wasn't actually to swing the election one way or another, but simply to cause mass distrust of our democratic systems (in which case, why not hack as many places as possible).
-So it's entirely possible he wouldn't have localized his vote tampering to a handful of places, and it would be more difficult (if not impossible) to detect in the way I'll describe here.
+So it's entirely possible he wouldn't have localized his vote tampering to a handful of places, and it would be more difficult to detect in the way I'll describe here.

-Fortunately, it turns out that we can still learn some interesting things from the analysis I'll present here whether my assumption is true or false.
+Fortunately, it turns out that we can still learn some interesting things from this analysis whether my big assumption is true or false.

 To recap: I'm making an educated guess that the places most likely to be a target for vote tampering are the handful of counties that contain large-ish cities, in swing states.
-But the question still remains- how would we know if the votes counts in those counties are valid or not?
+How would we know if the votes counts in those counties are valid or not?
-What we need is an accurate, county-by-county prediction of how each county is likely to vote, which can then be compared to the actual voting results.
+What we need is an accurate prediction of how each county is likely to vote, which can then be compared to the actual voting results.
 To do this, I turned to machine learning.

 ## Number crunching with neural nets